Before you travel

 For people meeting family members

 - If you can no longer see people coming through from the flight your family is on and you are worried speak to the Information Desk.
 They can sometimes check if people are stuck at baggage claim or immigration.
+If you need to put someone on the phone to speak to them you can call us.

 - If you would like someone to accompany you to meet your family and help with any problems please let us know early in the process so we can arrange this.